702nADOS/toolchain-host/taskgen/README.md

-# tasgen
+# taskgen

-taskgen is is a taskset generation framework for the [genode-Taskloader](https://github.com/argos-research/genode-Taskloader) component.
+A taskset generation framework for the [genode-Taskloader](https://github.com/argos-research/genode-Taskloader) component.

 # Goals